crystallabs/virtualtime/README.md

 30th, or 31st in a particular case.

-If the wrap-around value is not specified, negative values are not converted to positive and they enter matching as-is.
+If the wrap-around value is not specified, negative values are not converted to positive ones, and they enter matching as-is.

-2. Week numbers
+## Week numbers

 Another interesting case is week number, which is calculated as number of Mondays in the year.
-The first Monday in a year starts week number 1, but not every year starts on Monday so up to the first 3 days of new year can still technically belong to the last week of the previous year.
+The first Monday in a year starts week number 1.
+But since not every year starts on Monday, up to the first 3 days of a new year can still technically belong to the last week of the previous year.

 That means it is possible for this field to have values between 0 and 53.
-Value 53 indicates a week that has started in one year (53rd Monday seen in a year), but up to 3 of its days will overflow into the new year.
+Value 53 indicates a week that has started in one year (53rd Monday seen in a year), but at least one (and up to 3) of its days will overflow into the new year.

 Similarly, a value 0 matches up to the first 3 days (which inevitably must be Friday, Saturday, and/or Sunday) of the new year that belong to the week started in the previous year.

+That allows for a very flexible matching.
+If you want to match the first or last 7 days of a year irrespective of weeks, then you should use `day: 1..7` or `day: -7..-1`.

-3. Range values
+## Range values

 Crystal allows one to define `Range`s that have `end` value smaller than `begin`.
 Such objects will simply not contain any elements.